cypress-io/cypress-documentation/source/api/events/configuration-event.md

 # Usage

-To modify configuration, you simply return an object from your background file's exported function.
+To modify configuration, return an object from your background file's exported function.

 ```javascript
 // cypress/background/index.js